 The children’s cystic fibrosis team see children and young people with Cystic Fibrosis from diagnosis until it is time for them to complete transition to adult CF care leading up to their 18th birthday.

-From the age of 14 years, young people with CF will be offered some of our Adolescent clinics held on Wednesdays (currently both morning and afternoon clinics held intermittently) and are an opportunity to start meeting some of the adult team.
-These take place in the adult outpatient area at the Wonford site, just to the left of the main entrance.
-As you near transition to adult services, you will be invited to attend 2 joint clinics here with members of your paediatric team and future adult team to ensure a smooth transition for you.
+From the age of 14 years, young people with CF will be offered some of our Adolescent clinics held mostly on Wednesdays afternoons.
+These take place in the Adult Outpatient area at the Wonford site, just to the left of the main entrance.
+As you near transition to Adult Services, you will be invited to attend 2 Transition joint clinics here with members of your Paediatric team and future Adult team to ensure a smooth transition for you.

 Please allow plenty of time for parking prior to your appointment.

-For both Face to Face and ‘Attend anywhere’ clinics during the COVID period , please have your recent spirometry readings ( if appropriate) available for the clinic.
+For all Face to Face and virtual clinics , please have your recent spirometry readings ( if appropriate) available ahead of the clinic ( see Tips below!)

 Tips for a successful virtual appointment!

-Please ensure you have any spirometry data, oxygen saturation data, BM readings and recent weights/ heights available to maximise the ue of your appointment.
+Please ensure you have any spirometry data , oxygen saturation data, any BM readings and recent height/ weight measurements available to maximise the effectiveness of your appointment.

-Consider sending a cough swab/ sputum sample in a week before your appointment date so results are available for you
+Please send a cough swab/ sputum sample in a week before your appointment date so results are available for you – contact the team via email if you haven’t got any testing kits.

-Think about where to take the call – good lighting is helpful, good wifi reception, are you likely to be interrupted?
+Think about where to take the Video call – have you got good wifi reception?, good lighting is helpful, ensure you will not be interrupted during important and sensitive discussion.

 Each clinic is attended by at least one CF Doctor and members of the Multidisciplinary team.